mozilla/docker-etl/README.md

 ## Project Structure

-- Each job is located in its own directory in the `jobs/` directory
+### Jobs

-    - e.g. the contents of a job named `my-job` would go into `jobs/my-job`
+Each job is located in its own directory in the `jobs/` directory, e.g. the contents of a job named `my-job` would go into `jobs/my-job`

-    - All job directories should have a `Dockerfile`, a `ci_job.yaml`, a `ci_workflow.yaml`, and a `README.md` in the root directory
+All job directories should have a `Dockerfile`, a `ci_job.yaml`, a `ci_workflow.yaml`, and a `README.md` in the root directory.
-        -  `ci_job.yaml` and `ci_workflow.yaml` contain the yaml structure that will be placed in the `- jobs:` and `- workflows:` sections of the CircleCI `config.yml` respectively
+`ci_job.yaml` and `ci_workflow.yaml` contain the yaml structure that will be placed in the `- jobs:` and `- workflows:` sections of the CircleCI `config.yml` respectively

-- Templates for job creation and the CI config file are located in `templates/`
+### Templates

-    - The CI config template is in `.circleci/config.template.yml`
+Templates for job creation and the CI config file are located in `templates/`.

-        - This is the file that should be modified instead of the `circleci/config.yml`
+The CI config template is in `.circleci/config.template.yml`.
-    - Each job template is located in a directory in `templates/` that is the name of the template.
+This is the file that should be modified instead of the `circleci/config.yml`.

-        - e.g. a `python` template is in `templates/python/`
+Each job template is located in a directory in `templates/` that is the name of the template, e.g. a `python` template is in `templates/python/`.
-    - Within the directory of a template is a directory named `job/` that contains all the contents that will be copied when the template is used.
+Within the directory of a template is a directory named `job/` that contains all the contents that will be copied when the template is used.
-    - Other files in the directory of a particular template are used for job creation, e.g. `ci_job.template.yaml`.
+Other files in the directory of a particular template are used for job creation, e.g. `ci_job.template.yaml`.

-#### Example Directory Structure:
+### Example Directory Structure:

 ```
 +--docker-etl/
 |  +--jobs/